-Potentially Significant Less than Significant Less Than No Impact
+Potentially Less than Less No Significant Significant Than Impact Impact with Significant Mitigation Impact Incorporated

-impact Mitigation Impact

-Incorporated

 The El Sobrante Landfill is located approximately 31 miles northwest of the Project site in the unincorporated Temescal Canyon area of Riverside County between the City of Lake Elsinore and the City of Corona, east of Interstate 15 and Temescal Canyon Road, and south of Cajalco Road, at 10910 Dawson Canyon Road, Corona, CA 91719.
 The landfill, which is owned and operated by USA Waste of California (a subsidiary of Waste Management, Inc.) started disposal operations in 1986.
 From 1986 to 1998, the landfill was operated pursuant to the original El Sobrante Landfill Agreement, its Amendments and one Addendum.